TOM BALL, Cofounder & Senior Editor (firstname.lastname@example.org)

 Globetrotting Tom Ball has been chased out of more countries than he can remember visiting.
-A fugitive on the lam with an archeology degree, he spends his days hiding under rocks writing fiction and other junk for his devoted readers here on Earth and also Mars.
+A fugitive on the lam with an archaeology degree, he spends his days hiding under rocks writing fiction and other junk for his devoted readers here on Earth and also Mars.
 His real name is Tom Ball.
 He stills resides in the body he was born in.
 Tom has the final say on who gets published so you know what name to give the hit man if you don’t.
+For a complete listing of his books go to https://tomballbooks.com

 You just know any dude whose name is a noun and a verb will end up being an editor at some literary hell hole.
 Writing before he was walking, editing before he was talking, Charles sees himself as an infant prodigy.
 Other people just see him as an infant.
 He holds in one of his three hands a double major in fine arts and philosophy and has published all kinds of fiction and other crap you better f***ing read if you want to get published here.